Tips for Visiting Versailles as a Day Trip from Paris

 Pack your patience

-You might as well face it before you get on the train or bus and head off to Versailles…it’s a really popular place the visit.
+You might as well face it before you get on the train or bus and head off to Versailles…it’s a really popular place to visit.

 It’s one of the most visited sites in the world.
 In fact, in 2018 it was the third most visited monument in the world, behind only the Forbidden City in Beijing and St. Peter’s Basilica in Vatican City.